JohannesLorenz/lmms-wiki/Plugin-development.md

 * Run _configure_, _make_ and _make install_

 ### Artwork ###
 Create two PNG files.
-One called "logo.png" which will be displayed as plugin logo in the plugin browser.
-The other is "artwork.png" which will be the background/wallpaper for your plugin.
+One called "logo.png" (48x48 px) which will be displayed as plugin logo in the plugin browser.
+The other is "artwork.png" (250x250 px) which will be the background/wallpaper for your plugin.

 ### Hints ###
 * Do _not_ give the plugin and the class the same name as this causes conflicts of your classname and your plugin namespace - of course you can use compiler's case-sensitivity, e.g. PLUGIN_NAME in Makefile.am is "myplugin" and your class is called "myPlugin"